GuanceCloud/profile-proxy/README.md

-# profile-proxy
+# ddproxy
-It's used to distribute a profile uploading request to multiple endpoints
+It's used to proxy ddtrace APM requests to multiple endpoints